caryoscelus/heavy-bright-sun-wip/chapters/xxx-flight-across.md

 other activities you find pleasant, we can say you like them.

 — That's a bit too generic, don't you think?
 Have you thought about informativeness of choice?
-Alice might choose books every time simple because her friends always have a nice one to recommend, but they don't recommend any movies.
+Alice might choose books every time simply because her friends always have a nice one to recommend, but they don't recommend any movies.
 Her friend Bob has spent a lot of time consuming various forms of media and then concluded he gets max fun from reading.
 And, for the sake of it, Cecil